Korean People's Army Strategic Force: History

 North Korea received rocket artillery, surface-to-air missiles (SAMs), and anti-ship missiles from the Soviet Union in the 1960s and then from China in the 1970s.
 The decision to develop a domestic missile production capability was likely made by 1965 after the Soviet Union refused to supply ballistic missiles.
 Military and industrial preparations began shortly afterward.
 China agreed to assist North Korea develop ballistic missiles.
 A joint development program for the DF-61 missile began in 1977.
 It was cancelled in 1978 due to Chinese domestic politics.

 In the late-1970s or early-1980s, North Korea received R-17 Elbrus (Scud-B) ballistic missiles from Egypt.
 The Hwasong-5 was based on reverse engineering the R-17.
 Flight-testing began in 1984.
 The Hwasong-5 was supplied to Iran in 1985.
 Its use in the War of the Cities provided considerable operational data.
 The missile had suffered a number of launch failures in North Korean testing and in Iranian service.
 A 1985 cooperative agreement may have provided North Korea with Iranian funds for missile development.

 The Hwasong-5 entered serial production in 1987.
 Development continued by "scaling up Scud technology."
 North Korea received Soviet and then Russian assistance in the mid-1980s and early-1990s.

 The Hwasong-7 (Nodong) began development in 1988 or 1989.
 In 1995, it began deploying, after one failed and one reduced-range flight test.
-Iran and Pakistan were manufactured missiles based on the Hwasong-7.
+Iran and Pakistan manufactured missiles based on the Hwasong-7.
 Flight data from the Pakistani Ghauri missile was provided to North Korea.

 In the late-1990s, a rocket division was created within the Ministry of the People’s Armed Forces.
 Both said division and the KPAGF's rocket and ballistic missile units were organized into one force under the Missile Guidance Bureau in 1999, currently July 3 is marked as its service anniversary.